 The institutions participating include Boston Medical Center, a combination of the East Newton Campus and the Harrison Avenue Campus (hereafter referred to as the “Main Campus”).
-Boston Children’s Hospital Medical Center provides pediatric urologic education.
+Boston Children’s Hospital provides pediatric urologic education.
 The Veterans Administration system is represented by both the Jamaica Plain and the West Roxbury Veterans Hospital.
-St. Elizabeth’s Medical Center serves as a rotation site for PGY4 residents.
+In July, 2010 a rotation on the urology service at the St. Elizabeth’s Medical Center was approved by the RRC/ACGME.

 Division of Urology Attending Staff